 The user will need to enter the number of dwellings that will be within the development at the time of completion.
-Please note that, as mentioned in Section 1.5, this methodology is concerned with any residential development that increases the number of overnight stays.
-Therefore, if a development involves constructing additional dwellings/units in place of those that were pre-existing, only the additional dwellings/units are input to the calculator.
+Please note that, as stated Section 1.5, this methodology is concerned with any residential, commercial or tourism development that increases the number of overnight stays, or leads to people coming from outside of the hydrological catchments into these SAC catchments with nutrient issues.
+For example, if a development involves constructing additional dwellings/units in place of those that were pre-existing, only the additional dwellings/units are input to the calculator.